tfrommen/grunt-delegate/README.md

 Task targets and files may be specified according to the Grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 The primary goal of this task is to specify a set of files (e.g., by defining a `src` property) that you can use in the context of another task.
 This can be achieved by not running the `delegate` task directly, but indirectly via another task.
 Not yet perfectly clear?
 Let's see some real world examples then...

 ### Examples

 #### Convert `.scss` files if any of them changed since the last run

-In this example, running `$ grunt changed:delegate:sass` (or `$ grunt changed:delegate` because `delegate` is a [multi task][multitask]) will run the `sass` task if any `.scss` file changed since the last run.
+In this example, running `$ grunt changed:delegate:sass` (or `$ grunt changed:delegate` because `delegate` is a multi task) will run the `sass` task if any `.scss` file changed since the last run.
 You cannot just run `$ grunt changed:sass`, because the files specified in the `sass` task are the _root_ files only.
 Thus, `grunt-changed` is unaware of changed partials or modules.
 By having `grunt-changed` check the files provided by the `delegate` configuration, however, **any** changed `.scss` file (compare `resources/scss/**/*.scss` with `resources/scss/*.scss`) will cause the `sass` task to get run.

 ```js